axa-ch/react-polymorphic-types/README.md

 <details>
  <summary>Basic Example with Ref</summary>

-This example is similar to the above but it allows the use of React refs:
+This example is similar to the previous one, but it also allows the use of React refs.

 ```tsx
 import { ComponentPropsWithoutRef, createElement, ElementType, forwardRef } from 'react';